chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 This picture is for *alternate* alleles (versus reference alleles).
 A better plot would show the frequencies of **derived** alleles (i.e. those that have arisen trhough mutation compared to the common ancestor).
 To do that, we would need an ancestral allele, which we don't have right now.
-So instead let's plot hte **folder site frequency spectrum**:
+So instead let's plot hte **folded site frequency spectrum**:

 ```r